 Dimethyl Terephthalate (a.k.a.
 DMT) is an organic compound, in the aromatic ester class, specifically classified as a diester.
 It is a white salt, with faint ester odor, insoluble in water, but soluble in most organic solvents.
-It began to be industrially produced in the end of the 1960s, for the difficulty in purifying terephthalic acid to produce fibers.
-Currently, DMT main uses are in the production of polymers.
+It began to be industrially produced in the end of the 1960s, due to the difficulty of purifying terephthalic acid to produce fibers.

-Intratec offers professional, easy-to-understand reports examining Dimethyl Terephthalate production.
+Intratec offers professional, easy-to-understand reports examining Dimethyl Terephthalate production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (Q2 2019).
+All reports are based on the most recent economic data available (Q2 2023).